 Use this great Preschool Sunday School lesson: Father’s Day in your Sunday school.
+Find more great Sunday school lessons to help kids grow in their faith.

 - All in the Family — Show children a picture of your family.
 Talk about your family and lead children in talking about their families.